PrivateLink

 3. Register your service in Snowflake with an external access integration.

-4. Modify the Native App to use this PrivateLink configuration.
+4. Notify the Native App to use this PrivateLink.

 For more information see Snowflake instructions on setting up PrivateLink and setting up private endpoints.